 The King's School consistently maintains extremely high academic standards at both Key Stage 4 and 5.
-The attainment of students at GCSE is significantly above national figures, as shown in the percentages of students achieving $A^$ - C in English and Maths, $5A^$ -C and $5A/A^$ .
-Progress of students is consistently above that of students of similar abilities nationally.
+The attainment of students at GCSE is significantly above national figures, as shown in the percentages of students achieving grade 5 or above in English and maths GCSE (55% against 39.1% nationally) and in our Attainment 8 score: 51.4 against 44.2 nationally.

 The attainment of students at A level over the last three years has also been outstanding, with consistently high average total point scores.
 Value added scores show that our students make progress above national averages.
-All students in the 2016 cohort who applied to university secured a place.
+In 2017 76% of Y13 students attained their first choice university with 35% of applications successful to Russell Group Universities.